The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 From just 50 grams, you can prepare around 50 cups of herbal tea, making it a budget-friendly choice for herbal enthusiasts.

-Fruit Teas (e.g., Blood Orange, Honeybush cinnamon and apple and Cranberry and Apple)
+Fruit Teas (e.g., Blood Orange, Honeybush Cinnamon and Apple, Cranberry and Apple)

 Fruit teas, with their diverse ingredients, can require a smaller serving range of 3 to 5 grams per teaspoon.
 Here’s the serving breakdown: